tumaer/SciML/_sources/lecture/cc-2-optimization.md

 (Source: [classic.d2l.ai](https://classic.d2l.ai/chapter_optimization/gd.html))

 Having up until now relied on a fixed learning rate $\eta$, we now want to expand upon the previous algorithm by _adaptively_ choosing $\eta$.
-For this we have to go back to **Newton's method**.
+For this, we have to go back to **Newton's method**.

-For this we have to further expand the initial Taylor-expansion to the third-order term
+For this, we have to further expand the initial Taylor-expansion to the third-order term

 $$f({\bf{x}} + {\bf{\varepsilon}}) = f({\bf{x}}) + {\bf{\varepsilon}}^{\top} \nabla f({\bf{x}}) + \frac{1}{2} {\bf{\varepsilon}}^{\top} \nabla^{2} f({\bf{x}}) {\bf{\varepsilon}} + \mathcal{O}(||{\bf{\varepsilon}}||^{3})$$